sbagh/stockExchange/README.md

 - start server.js. do not use nodemon as everytime the server resets buy/sell orders will be lost.
 - start react
 - On the browser: select a user, see their portfololio, create buy/sell orders.
-- currently when the portfolios,  tock prices, and transaction history table are updated, you must manually refresh page. working on re-rendering automatically.
-- if you wish to clear the tradeHistory.json table, make sure you leave empty square brackets in the json (like this: [])

 Current progress:
 - You can switch between the 3 users.
-- See user's portfolio, inlcuding their stocks and cash. (linked to userPortfolio.json in server/data)
+- See user's portfolio, inlcuding their stocks and cash. (linked to user_portfolio table)
-- See stock prices through a list of pre-defined tickers and pirces (linked to stockData.json in server/data)
+- See stock prices through a list of pre-defined tickers (linked to stock_data table)
 - Set buy/sell orders by inputting order details in a form, specifiying the ticker, quantity, and price of the order.
    - user buy/sell orders will post to server.js which uses the stockMatchingClass
    - the stockMatchingClass is a class with methods to match the highest buy to the highest sell order. it creates an object with ticker, buy, seller,  time, price, and quantity.
 - Buy and Sell orders will impact the price of the stock. the new price will be the last matched order price.
 - See a trade history table of all stocks matched and their details.
 - Temporary solution to re-rending json data from back-end. used setInterval inside App.js useEffect functions.
+- migrated data storage from local JSON files to PostgreSQL database, tables are: user_portfolio, stock_holdings, stock_data, stock_orders, matched_orders

  next steps:
  - Currently refactoring code for better readability, maintenance, and DRY principle
  - move to a websocket based system using socket.io
  - create an order status for stock trades and adjust back end for that feature
- - use a database instead of using json files
  - though a button, simulate 100s of buy/sell orders and drive prices up or down to test the back-end's reaction

 issues:
 - attempted to move to a websocket system for easier back and forth communication, websocket is promising but did not work well for now, commented code out.
-- attempted to use chokidar to monitor json files for changes, then emit the change through socket.io. did not work well... ended up commenting out the code.
+- re-rendering of data is not working well on react.